Top 25 best farming games for iPad and iPhone (iOS)

-Stripping farming games down to more basic mechanics, Moy Farm Day is an adorable game where you play as Moy, a purple alien who has gone to try out farming!
+Stripping farming games down to more basic mechanics, My Farm Day is an adorable game where you have to develop your farm!
 You can plant crops, sell them once they have grown, and tend to them while they are growing.
 Following through on fantasy, there are rainbows, crystals and more.

 Hobby Farm Classic